There are lots of options available for you to listen to Classic Christianity teaching by Bob George via the website and audio MP3 files.

 - Once the file is downloaded, you will need to click on the file to uncompress and extract the MP3 audio files to be able to import and play them on your device.

-- Import these audio files into your iTunes account if using an Apple iPhone, iPod, or iPad device to play them on all your devices.
+- Import these audio files into your iTunes account if using an Apple iPhone, iPod or iPad to play them on all your devices.

-- Or, import the audio files into your MP3 player if using an Android phone or Android tablet device.
+- Or, import the audio files into your MP3 player or import them into your Android phone or Android tablet device.
 Refer to your device instructions on how to do this.

-- If you wish to burn your own standard audio CDs to play in your car, you may burn the audio CDs directly from the files using your CD burner software that typically comes with PCs or Macs.
-When converting to standard audio formatted CDs, the amount of audio files that can be stored on one CD is significantly less as compared to MP3 audio files CDs.
+- If you wish to burn your own standard audio CDs from these MP3 files to play in your car, you may burn the audio CDs directly from the files using your CD burner software that typically comes with PCs or Macs.
+When converting to standard audio formatted CDs, the amount of audio files that can be stored on one CD is significantly less at standard audio files as compared to the compressed MP3 audio file CDs.
 This is because MP3 formatted audio is substantially compressed as compared to the older standard audio CDs.

 Additional Information to Expand Your Listening Pleasure